17 October Revolution

-The protests created a political crisis in Lebanon, with Prime Minister Saad Hariri tendering his resignation and echoing protesters' demands for a government of independent specialists.
-A cabinet headed by Hassan Diab was formed in 2020 but also resigned after the 2020 Beirut explosion.
+The protests created a political crisis in Lebanon, with Prime Minister Saad Hariri tendering his resignation, not demanding any new governmental needs of being the prime minister and echoing protesters' demands for a government of independent specialists.
+A cabinet headed by Hassan Diab was formed in 2020 but also resigned in the wake of the 2020 Beirut explosion.

+Calling for a complete regime change, it was known by its most famous slogan; (كلن يعني كلن).

 Background

 Political background

-According to The Economist, Lebanon's dysfunction and mismanagement which followed the protests, has originated in the country's sectarian political system codified by the Taif agreement, which took place in 1989.
+According to The Economist, Lebanon's dysfunction and mismanagement which followed the protests originated in the country's sectarian political system codified by the Taif agreement, which took place in 1989.
 The Taif agreement enshrines a sect-based political system, where political authority is allocated based on the religious affiliation of the public servant.
 This system is perceived as exploited by the current Lebanese politicians, many of whom are Lebanese Civil War-era sectarian warlords who still occupy positions of power and enjoy amnesty against accountability.
-Lebanon is a mosaic of various religious factions.
-It is composed of 18 different sects.
+Lebanon consists of various religious factions with 18 different sects.
 The 18 officially recognized religious groups include four Muslim sects, 12 Christian sects, the Druze sect, and Judaism.